UtkarshTheDev/HomeMeal/project-docs/User-Flow.md

 - Delivery Boys: Sign up → Accept deliveries → Update status → Confirm with OTP → Withdraw earnings.

-This document provides a comprehensive guide for developers to implement the HomeMeal App’s flows, ensuring seamless navigation and functionality for all roles.
+This document provides a comprehensive guide for developers to implement the HomeMeal App's flows, ensuring seamless navigation and functionality for all roles.